ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ## OAuth Parameters Registry ## {#iana-oauth-params}

-IANA is asked to add the following entries to the "OAuth Parameters" registry.
+IANA is asked to add the following entries to the "OAuth Parameters" registry within the "OAuth Parameters" registry group.

 * Name: token_upload
 * Parameter Usage Location: token request and token response